Skip to Main Content

 The Errors That Quietly Drain a Tax Incentive Claim

-Most of the value lost on NZSPG claims is not lost in dramatic ineligibility — it is lost in small documentation and structuring errors that the NZFC-approved auditor picks up after wrap, when there is no time left to fix them.
-These are the patterns we see repeatedly on international productions.
+Here is the layout.
+Most of the value lost on NZSPG claims is not lost in dramatic ineligibility — it is lost in small records and structuring errors that the NZFC-OK'd auditor picks up after wrap, when there is no time left to fix them.
+These are the patterns we see repeatedly on global shoots.

-- Engaging the NZ production services company too late, after key contracts are already signed in the wrong jurisdiction or to the wrong entity
+• Engaging the NZ production services firm too late, after key contracts are already signed in the wrong jurisdiction or to the wrong entity

-- Importing equipment under temporary admission instead of renting from NZ vendors, despite the cost looking similar on paper
+• Importing gear under short-term admission instead of renting from NZ vendors, despite the cost looking similar on paper

-- Missing the interim certificate window because the NZSPG dossier was filed after principal photography began
+• Missing the interim certificate window because the NZSPG dossier was filed after principal photography started

 Structural Mistakes

-The most expensive errors are structural and happen before the camera rolls.
-If you sign a key vendor contract in the wrong entity, or pay a head of department through a foreign loan-out without NZ tax registration, that spend is generally unrecoverable for NZSPG purposes even if you re-paper later.
-The fix is simple but unforgiving: the NZ production services company has to be in place and contracting in its own name before the relevant spend is committed.
-The same applies to the SEB uplift — if your project profile clearly cannot clear the points threshold, building the budget on the assumption of 25% recovery and discovering at audit that you only qualify for the 20% base is a multi-million-dollar surprise on a studio-scale shoot.
+The most costly errors are structural and happen before the camera rolls.
+If you sign a key vendor contract in the wrong entity, or pay a head of department through a foreign loan-out without NZ tax sign-ups, that spend is mostly unrecoverable for NZSPG purposes even if you re-paper later.
+The fix is simple but unforgiving: the NZ production services firm has to be in place and contracting in its own name before the relevant spend is committed.
+The same applies to the SEB uplift — if your project profile clearly cannot clear the points threshold, building the budget on the assumption of 25% recovery and finding at audit that you only qualify for the 20% base is a multi-million-dollar surprise on a studio-scale shoot.

 Documentation Mistakes

-At audit, the NZFC-approved auditor is looking for a clean NZ paper trail — NZ GST invoices, settlement from NZ bank accounts, NZ payroll filings (PAYE, KiwiSaver, ACC), and a clear nexus between the spend and the certified production.
-Productions that arrive at audit with informal vendor agreements, mixed-currency settlements, or invoices that lump multiple jobs together typically lose 5 to 12% of the headline grant to disallowed line items.
+At audit, the NZFC-OK'd auditor is looking for a clean NZ paper trail.
+NZ GST invoices, settlement from NZ bank accounts, NZ payroll filings (PAYE, KiwiSaver, ACC), and a clear nexus between the spend and the certified production.
+Productions that arrive at audit with informal vendor agreements, mixed-currency settlements, or invoices that lump many jobs together mostly lose 5 to 12% of the headline grant to disallowed line items.
 A disciplined NZ production accountant working alongside the service partner is the cheapest insurance you can buy on a seven-figure grant.

 ACT 07